Aerial-Applications/code-guide-aerial/README.md

 .tweet-header { ... }
 ````

 #### Selectors

-* Use classes over generic element tags
+* Use classes over generic element tags.
-* Keep them short and limit the number of elements in each selector to three
+* Keep them short, and limit the number of elements in each selector to three.
-* Scope classes to the closest parent when necessary (e.g., when not using prefixed classes)
+* Scope classes to the closest parent when necessary. (i.e. When not using prefixed classes.)

 **Bad example:**